Matthes-Baer/nvim_config/README.md

 - Window Resizing with `<C-w><Left>`, `<C-w><Right>`, `<C-w><Up>`, and `<C-w><Down>`
 - Use `<C-x><C-o>` in normal mode to trigger code completion suggestion (Omni Completion)
 - Open the `+goto` menu with `g` -> e.g. jump to the file where a React component is defined with `gd` while the cursor is on the component's name.
+- When you press `y` for "yank" anywhere, you will get a menu of what actions you can perform based on the yank.
+  - `yiw` is to yank the inner word the cursor is on.
+  - `yis` is to yank the inner sentence the cursor is on.
+  - `yib` is to yank stuff inside parentheses.
+  - There are very similar commands when using `d` for the "delete" menu or `c` for the "change" menu or `v` for the "visual" menu.
+    - like `ciw` for replacing the inner word the cursor is on etc.

 ## Buffers